Top-Ranger/harbour-reversi/README.md

    * Greedy AI: Tries to get as many points as possible
    * Tree AI: Builds a tree and tries to get the best possible result.
 Sometimes gets greedy.
    * Balanced AI: An AI which tries to combine the more clever aspect of the "Tree AI" with the power of the "Greedy AI"
+   * Static Rule AI: An AI which determines the best turn by applying different static rules

 ---